-During the year the Board had a bid for capital grant funding approved by SGHD, for the decentralisation of the boiler house.
-We are currently preparing a detailed business case for approval at the Board to support this development.
+During the year the Board had a prepared and had approved a business case to support the bid for capital grant funding approved by SGHSCD, for the decentralisation of the boiler house.
+The work is due to commence in June 2013 for completion in February 2014.